TheJayesh25/Youtube/README.md

 # Youtube
-Hi!
-Created this Youtube like website using only HTML &amp; CSS.
-Started this project inorder to brush up my HTML/ CSS skills.
+Created this Youtube clone using only HTML &amp; CSS inorder to brush up my skills.
+Both the files are attached